kylecarhart/fetch-frontend-take-home/README.md

 - Add tests
 - Add CI/CD features like linting, formatting, pre-build, then deploy
 - Add git commit hooks like pre-commit and pre-push for linting, formatting, etc...
-- There is a bug/feature on iOS/Safari where the cookies are not being stored because of `SameSite None` and `Secure`.
-Resolution seems to be on the api side.
-See https://stackoverflow.com/questions/58525719/safari-not-sending-cookie-even-after-setting-samesite-none-secure